github/docs/content/admin/identity-and-access-management/managing-iam-for-your-enterprise/configuring-user-provisioning-for-your-enterprise.md

 ---
 title: Configuring user provisioning for your enterprise
 shortTitle: Configuring user provisioning
-intro: 'You can configure System for Cross-domain Identity Management (SCIM) for your enterprise, which automatically provisions user accounts on {% data variables.product.product_location %} when you assign the application for {% data variables.product.product_location %} to a user on your identity provider (IdP).'
+intro: 'You can configure System for Cross-domain Identity Management (SCIM) for your enterprise, which automatically provisions personal accounts on {% data variables.product.product_location %} when you assign the application for {% data variables.product.product_location %} to a user on your identity provider (IdP).'
 permissions: 'Enterprise owners can configure user provisioning for an enterprise on {% data variables.product.product_name %}.'
 versions:
   ghae: '*'